NebulaNebula

 Auto-routing

-By default, Nebula uses auto-routing — it picks the best model for each task based on what's being asked:
+By default, Nebula uses the Nebula LLM model — auto-routing that picks the right model for each task based on what's being asked:

 Simple lookups and single-step tasks — routed to a fast, efficient model to keep things snappy and cost-effective.